Are you confused about which refills will fit your pen?

 1. A2 Pen Refills

-It is a metal refill with a narrow tip and for many years was used in retractable pens.
-The A2 refill has largely been superseded due to modern manufacturing techniques and the arrival of plastic and propriety refills.
+It is a metal refill with a narrow tip and, for many years, was used in retractable pens.
+The A2 refill has primarily been superseded due to modern manufacturing techniques and the arrival of plastic and propriety refills.

 The German specialist refill manufacturer Schmidt also makes an A2 refill which is the Schmidt refill 700 M.

 The B3 pen refill was used in stick pens.
 Its length and diameter can vary, but according to the Iso standard 1257, it should measure either 132mm in length x 103mm in diameter or 63mm in length x 43mm in diameter.